amarkmcconn/SillyStringz.Solution/README.md

 ## By **Mark McConnell** 👨

-### This is an MVC application that will allow a Factory to keep track of engineers and machines.
+### This is an MVC application that will allow a Factory to keep track of engineers and machines

 ## Technologies Used 🖥️